pyprg/egrid/README.md

     count_of_slacks

+factors: egrid.factors.Factors (namedtuple)

-factors: pandas.DataFrame (index: 'step','id')
+    * .gen_factor_data, pandas.DataFrame (index: ('step','id'))

         * .type, 'var'|'const', type of factor decision variable or parameter
         * .id_of_source, str, id of factor (previous optimization step) for initialization
         * .value, float, used by initialization if no source factor in previous optimization step
         * .min, float
            smallest possible value
         * .max, float
            greatest possible value
         * .is_discrete, bool
            just 0 digits after decimal point if True, input for solver, accepted by MINLP solvers
         * .m, float
            increase of multiplier with respect to change of var/const the effective multiplier is a linear function of var/const (mx + n)
         * .n, float
            multiplier when var/const is 0.
            the effective multiplier is a linear function of var/const (mx + n)

+    * .gen_injfactor, pandas.DataFrame (index: ('id_of_injection', 'part'))

+        * .step, -1 (int)
+        * id, str, ID of factor

+    * .gen_termfactor, pandas.DataFrame (index: (id_of_branch, id_of_node))

+        * .step, int
+        * .id, str, ID of factor
+        * .index_of_symbol, int
+        * .index_of_terminal, int
+        * .index_of_other_terminal, int, index of terminal at other branch node

+    * .get_groups: function (iterable_of_int) -> (pandas.DataFrame)

+        pandas.DataFrame(index: ('step', 'id'))

+            * .type, 'var'|'const', type of factor decision variable or parameter
+            * .id_of_source, str, id of factor (previous optimization step) for initialization
+            * .value, float, used by initialization if no source factor in previous optimization step
+            * .min, float
+               smallest possible value
+            * .max, float
+               greatest possible value
+            * .is_discrete, bool
+               just 0 digits after decimal point if True, input for solver, accepted by MINLP solvers
+            * .m, float
+               increase of multiplier with respect to change of var/const the effective multiplier is a linear
+               function of var/const (mx + n)
+            * .n, float
+               multiplier when var/const is 0.
+               the effective multiplier is a linear function of var/const (mx + n)

+    * .get_injfactorgroups: function (iterable_of_int) -> (pandas.DataFrame)

+        pandas.DataFrame (index: ('step', 'id_of_injection', 'part'))

+            * .id, str, ID of factor

 mnodeinj: scipy.sparse.csc_matrix

     converts a vector ordered according to injection indices to a vector ordered according to power flow calculation nodes (adding values of injections for each node) by calculating 'mnodeinj @ vector'

-injection_factor_associations: pandas.DataFrame
-(index: 'step','id_of_injection','part')

-    * .id, str, unique identifier of factor

-terminal_factor_associations: pandas.DataFrame
-(index: (step, id_of_branch, id_of_node))

-    * .id, str, ID of factor

 messages: pandas.DataFrame